20 FAQs about employment contracts

 - the employee must terminate the contract without undue delay

-There is no longer a statutory requirement, as there was until April 2009, to raise a grievance before taking the matter to an Employment Tribunal - although if an employee unreasonably fails to do so, they risk a reduction of up to 25% in any award if they subsequently win in the Employment Tribunal.
+There is no longer a statutory requirement to raise a grievance before taking the matter to an Employment Tribunal - although if an employee unreasonably fails to do so, they risk a reduction of up to 25% in any award if they subsequently win in the Employment Tribunal.

 The Employment Tribunal will decide what amounts to a fundamental or serious breach of contract.
 Breach of a written term - such as a unilateral decision to reduce an employee's pay without consent - will almost certainly be held to be fundamental.
 So will a breach of the implied term of mutual trust and confidence.
 This includes such things as singling the employee out for unfair treatment, failure to investigate grievances or harassment allegations, failure to prevent bullying, undermining the employee, etc.

 13. What would my potential liability be if an employee claims breach of contract or constructive dismissal?

 Damages for breach of contract are normally the value of the employee's net salary and benefits (for example loss of any commission, company car, pension rights etc) for the length of the employee's notice period.
 An Employment Tribunal may only award breach of contract damages up to £25,000, but they can be unlimited in the County Court or High Court.